(The All Compelling)

-Al Jabbar is the highest, whatever he decrees will come to pass without fail.
+Al-Jabbar (in Arabic: ٱلْجَبَّارُ), there are several accepted meanings to this name.
+The most often quoted is The Compeller.
+He implements His decree without any opposition.
+There is no one that prevails over Him.
+The other interpretation is the repairer.
 He restores all of creation.
-He heals the broken hearted, binds their wounds, brings comfort to the weak.
-He compels each and everything to his divine will but is never Himself compelled.
+He heals the broken-hearted, binds their wounds, and brings comfort to the weak.
+He compels each and everything to His divine will but is never Himself compelled.

-From the root j-b-r which has the following classical Arabic connotations: to restore something to sound, right or good state to bring back to normal, reform to benefit, to confer a benefit to be supreme, high, above all of creation to be compelling, irresistible
+From the root jim-ba-ra (ج ب ر), which has the following classical Arabic connotations: to restore something to sound, right or good state to bring back to normal, reform to benefit, to confer a benefit to be supreme, high, above all of creation to be compelling, irresistible.

 As a name of Allah سُبْحَٰنَهُۥ وَتَعَٰلَىٰ Al-Jabbar is only mentioned once in the Qur'an.